waigania13/carmen/README.md

 attribute               | description
 ------------------------|------------
-maxzoom                 | The assumed zoom level of the zxy geocoder grid index. format                  | Optional.
-If set to `pbf` context operations will make use of vector tiles rather than utf grids. geocoder_layer          | Optional.
+maxzoom                 | The assumed zoom level of the zxy geocoder grid index. geocoder_layer          | Optional.
 A string in the form `layer.field`. `layer` is used to determine what layer to query for context operations.
 Defaults to the first layer found in a vector source. geocoder_address        | Optional.
 A flag (0/1) to indicate that an index can geocode address (house numbers) queries.
 Defaults to 0. geocoder_resolution     | Optional.
 Integer bonus against maxzoom used to increase the grid index resolution when indexing.
 Defaults to 0.